Benjamin Fish Austin: Spiritualism

 22 - Is it true that there were 50 gospels submitted and only four accepted, and that Luke had a majority of one vote?"

-The entire work is an effort to discredit the mainstream Christian movement.
-It shows an amazing change in opinion for a man who had been the head of a Christian school only seven years before.
+The work is an effort to discredit the mainstream Christian movement.
+It shows stark contrast to seven years ago, when he had been the head of a Christian school.

 While the work may seem to be something of a bitter diatribe against the organisation that ostracized him it should be remembered that Austin referred to Christianity with great respect in many other works.
 He attacked the religion's blind faith in its own infallibility without ever losing sight of the Church's many beneficial traits.
 In a 1928 edition of The Austin Pulpit (a sister publication to Reason) he referred to the Bible as being the "First among equals" among religious texts, provided that it is "interpreted rationally".
 In his 1920 book The ABC of Spiritualism, Austin answered the question of how Spiritualists should relate to the organised Christian church by reminding his readers that Churches have "done good in many ways".
 He advised his followers to learn from the many centuries that the Christian church has in religious work as "they cannot but have learned some wisdom".
 He does finish, it must be admitted, by saying that "a frank acknowledgment of the good done by churches makes the way open for a clear statement on their fallacies and falsities" ix.
 As in all things Austin praised an honest and frank view of the Truth.